-“OVER LUNCH RECENTLY, AN ONLINE publisher shared with me an RFP that he had received.
+“An online publisher shared with me an RFP that he had received.
 The advertiser wanted to know how many impressions they could get for a million dollars.

 The publisher looked at me and said, “See, they still aren’t getting it, are they?”
 When I asked what he meant by that, he said, “Broadband isn’t about building reach.
 It’s about building relationships.
 Broadcast is all about how many saw the advertising.
 Broadband is all about how much time they spend with the advertising.